Welcome to 2022, we'll be there for the community.

-Your department will continue to focus on the six pillars of 21st century policing.
+Your department will always focus on the six pillars of 21st century policing.
 These pillars include building trust and legitimacy, policy and oversight, technology and social media, community policing and crime reduction, training and education, and officer wellness and safety.

-A lot of great work has been accomplished in the past year.
-We’ve increased transparency by participating in the FBI's national force reporting structure and enhancing our professional standards practices.
+We've accomplished outstanding work in these areas.
+Our community has increased police transparency through participating in the FBI's national force reporting structure and enhancing our professional standards practices.
 We've also established a new policy manual available to the public.
-The manual includes a biased-based policing policy, addresses potential impeachment disclosure, and policy and procedure on addressing hate crimes.
-Our department continues to seek to modernize our policy and practices as we prepare for Washington State accreditation.
+The manual includes a biased-based policing policy, addresses potential impeachment disclosure, and consists of a policy and procedure on addressing hate crimes.
+Our department continuously seeks to modernize policy and practices to prepare for Washington State accreditation.

-We'll continue to remain responsive to our community and stakeholders and are focused on providing professional policing services you can rely upon.
+We'll continue to remain responsive to our Community and stakeholders and are focused on providing professional policing services you can rely on.
 We welcome all compliments and complaints.
-Thank you for the trust you place in us to serve our community.
-Yours in service,
+Thank you for the trust you place in us to serve our Community.
+Yours in continued service,

 - Chief Erik Scairpon